Board of Directors

-During Gill’s time at Urban Community School, the school has grown from 450 to 600 students in 2014, and along the way has forged many partnerships to benefit of UCS students and families.
-The UCS campus will soon be home to a 32,000-square-foot health center built in collaboration with MetroHealth that will serve 85,000 patient visits annually.
+During Gill’s time at Urban Community School, the school has grown from 450 to 600 students in 2014, and along the way has forged many partnerships to benefit UCS students and families.
+The UCS campus is home to a 32,000-square-foot health center built in collaboration with MetroHealth that serves 85,000 patient visits annually.

 After stints in several restaurants in the Cleveland area, Karen Small opened The Flying Fig in Ohio City in 1999.
 A self taught chef and a staunch supporter of local farms, she culled a vision to open a restaurant with a neighborhood vibe that furthered her commitment to local farms, artisanal food producers, and the growth of the downtown area.

 The Fig, as it is affectionately called by its customers, is in its 19th year and has long been at the forefront of the farm to table movement.
 The restaurant continues to garner praise, both nationally as well as locally for its farm to table cuisine.
 It has been featured in Food and Wine, Gourmet, and the New York Times, as well.